stevelab1/Bootstrap-Portfolio/README.md

   - Each project should eventually link to a project you are proud of!

-- Still to add: a skills section
+- A skills section

-  - I will add github readme most used languages widget, or just those I know if not accurate
+  - Github readme most used languages widget, or just those I know if not accurate
-  - Under frameworks/libraries I will add React etc
+  - Under frameworks/libraries I will add React etc once I am well-versed in it

-- An about / contact section.
+- About, contact and footer sections

-- Footer section.

-  - All hyperlinks should have a hover effect.

-  - All buttons should display a box shadow upon hover.

 ## Screenshots